S-Bahn: China

-These systems are called 市郊铁路, which starts with an S in pinyin, meaning "suburban railway".
-In the early history of People's Republic of China, these trains were the slow, stopping trains between a city and its suburbs, with only scarce frequency and limited capacity, not the same sense of a German S-Bahn.
+China has a history of suburban railways (Chinese: 市郊铁路, which starts with an S in pinyin, Shìjiāo tiělù).
+In the early People's Republic of China, these trains were slow, stopping trains between a city and its suburbs, with only scarce frequency and limited capacity, not quite in the same sense as a German S-Bahn.
 They were gradually abolished over time as the railway improved.

-However, the modern form of 市郊铁路, in the sense of a rapid urban-suburban railway, has returned in 2011, when the Beijing Suburban Railway started to use S-prefixed numbers and integrated into the urban transport system.
-Since then, the concept has spread to various metropolitan cities in China.
+However, a modern form in the sense of a rapid urban-suburban railway has since returned in 2011, when the Beijing Suburban Railway started to use S-prefixed numbers and was integrated into the urban transport system.
+Since then, the concept has spread to various metropolitan cities in China (see suburban and regional rail in China).

 Denmark

 Vesterport S-train station has three entrances.
 This is the main one.

 Vesterport station is located below street level, but is not under ground.
 Other trains do not stop here, solely S-trains.
 Compare with picture of Berlin's S-Bahn above.
 Same concept.